Azure-Samples/azure-spring-cloud/docs/create-mongodb-and-rabbitmq.md

 ```

 Find the public IP address of the Linux virtual machine where RabbitMQ is running and
-and set the RABBITMQ_HOST environment variable in
+and set the `RABBITMQ_HOST` environment variable in
-piggymetrics/.scripts/setup-env-variables-azure.sh
+`piggymetrics/.scripts/setup-env-variables-azure.sh`:
 ```bash
 # Open an SSH connection, say
 # First, export the environment variables